gbif/hp-vertnet-plus/resources/datalicensingguide.md

 [Attribution Stacking Example](http://wir.okfn.org/2012/01/27/attribution-stacking-as-a-barrier-to-reuse/)
 If you have any questions about this document, please contact [VertNet's support team](pending link).

-Visit our [Resources](PENDING PAGE) page for more resources created for the VertNet project.
+Visit our [Help & How To](PENDING PAGE) page for more resources created for the VertNet project.

 Orig Release, 14Mar2014 (David Bloom)
 Revised, 31Mar2014 (David Bloom: Copy edits, minor legal corrections)